 One Health Institute Staff

-The Principles of Community support Colorado State University’s mission and vision of access, research, teaching, service and engagement.
+The Principles of Community support Colorado State University’s mission and vision of research, teaching, service and engagement.
 A collaborative and vibrant community is a foundation for learning, critical inquiry, and discovery.
 Each staff member of the One Health Institute upholds these principles when engaging with one another and acting on behalf of the University.

 OHI supports and facilitates impactful research, teaching, service and engagement through all activities.